emc-openstack/vnx-direct-driver/README_FC.md

 * `attach_detach_batch_interval=-1`: Batch processing is disabled.
 This is the default value.

 * `attach_detach_batch_interval=<Number of seconds>`: Batch processing is enabled and worker threads will sleep <Number of seconds> for the requests to accumulate before it serve them in batch.

+## Multiple iSCSI Target Portals
+When `use_multi_iscsi_portals=True`, Cinder driver can return multiple iSCSI target portals when attach a volume to a virtual machine instance.
+Nova is able to try alternative portals when multiple target portals returned, thus avoiding failure of single path unavailability.